deep-research/friend-finder/README.md

 ### Prerequisites

-* The project can be viewed on this website:
+* The project can be viewed on the following website:
 * Or to install the program you will need the following:
   * A command-line interpreter.
   * An updated Node.js installation.